This closely watched inflation measure showed some cooling in July - KESQ

 By Alicia Wallace, CNN Business

-The Federal Reserve’s favored inflation indicator showed that prices took a breather last month as energy prices continued to fall from record highs.
+The Federal Reserve’s favored inflation indicator showed that prices took a breather last month as fuel costs continued to fall from record highs.

 The Personal Consumption Expenditures price index rose by 6.3% for the year ended in July, down from the 40-year high of 6.8% reported in June, according to data released by the Bureau of Economic Analysis.
 On a month-over-month basis, the PCE price index fell by 0.1%.